L'heure espagnole: Musical background

-In relation to Ravel's vocal writing in the opera, Roland-Manuel wrote "The language of the music is linked up as naturally as possible with the music of the language".
+In relation to Ravel's vocal writing in the opera, Alexis Roland-Manuel wrote "The language of the music is linked up as naturally as possible with the music of the language".

 In an interview published two days before the premiere, Ravel explained his approach to his new opera.
 "I have written an opéra-bouffe.
 Apart from [Gonzalve] who sings sérénades and cavatines with deliberately exaggerated melodies, the other rôles will give, I think, the impression of being spoken."
 Ravel also cited Mussorgsky's The Marriage for the effect he was aiming to achieve in the word setting, and underlined the Spanish elements of the score in his use of jotas, habaneras and malagueñas.

-Kobbé commented that from "the delightful clock noises of the opening to the Habanera quintet of the end, L'Heure Espagnole is full of charming music", while Grove notes that the opera is one of a group of Spanish influenced works that span Ravel’s career and that in it he employed "a virtuouso use of the modern orchestra".
+Kobbé commented that from "the delightful clock noises of the opening to the Habanera quintet of the end, L'Heure Espagnole is full of charming music", while Grove notes that the opera is one of a group of Spanish-influenced works that span Ravel's career and that in it he employed "a virtuoso use of the modern orchestra".